Assemblage (philosophy): Deleuze and Guattari

-In Deleuze and Guattari's theory of assemblages, which are dynamic compositions of heterogeneous elements, emerge through processes of coding and territorialization that can undergo stratification (formation), deterritorialization (de-formation), and reterritorialization.
-An assemblage (agencement in French) is a dynamic, heterogeneous collection of elements that come together (articulate) in varying speeds to form a temporary, functional whole that has effects.
+In Deleuze and Guattari's theory, an assemblage is a dynamic, heterogeneous collection of elements that come together (articulate) in varying speeds to form a temporary, functional whole that has effects.
+Assemblages emerge through processes of coding and territorialization that can undergo stratification (formation), deterritorialization (de-formation), and reterritorialization.
 Assemblages are not fixed structures or essential identities; they are constantly shifting, evolving, and adapting based on the interactions (articulations) of their components."In a book, as in all things, there are lines of articulation or segmentarity, strata and territories; but also lines of flight, movements of deterritorialization and destratification.
 Comparative rates of flow on these lines produce phenomena of relative slowness and viscosity, or, on the contrary, of acceleration and rupture.
 All this, lines and measurable speeds, constitutes an assemblage" (pp., 3–4).Assemblages are articulations (connections) that are contingent (not determined), temporal (subject to historical processes) connections that form events, happenings, thus have effects.
 They are events in process, becomings, or in flux that stabilise (territorialise) but are only metastable insofar as they can change, mutate and form new formations depending on their articulations.
-Articulations, describing ways singularities structure and function within an assemblage, are double: (1) content (the material, physical, and functional aspects of an assemblage) and (2) expression (the semiotic, symbolic, and representational aspects of an assemblage) that function together, are double, structuring reality: "Content and expression are two variables of a function of stratification.
-They not only vary from one stratum to another, but intermingle, and within the same stratum multiply and divide ad infinitum." (p.
-4 □ 10,000 B.C.: THE GEOLOGY OF MORALS).
-As variable functioning stratification the double articulation necessarily produce this stratification as a double variable, two in one: "Since every articulation is double, there is not an articulation of content and an articulation of expression — the articulation of content is double in its own right and constitutes a relative expression within content; the articulation of expression is also double and constitutes a relative content within expression" (ibid).
-Defining as 1 and 2 is relative and they can swap this nomenclature: ".
-Their functional definition provides no justification for calling one, and not the other, of these entities expression, or one, and not the other, content.
-They are defined only by their mutual solidarity, and neither of them can be identified otherwise" (P., 10,000 B.C.: THE GEOLOGY OF MORALS □ 45).
+Articulations, describing ways singularities structure and function within an assemblage, involve two aspects: (1) content (the material, physical, and functional aspects of an assemblage) and (2) expression (the semiotic, symbolic, and representational aspects of an assemblage) function together to structure reality.
+As Deleuze and Guattari suggest, "content and expression are two variables of a function of stratification.
+They not only vary from one stratum to another, but intermingle, and within the same stratum multiply and divide ad infinitum."